jakobrs/mcstatus_aas/README.md

 # mcstatus\_aas - [mcstatus][1] as a service

-A tiny wrapper around mcstatus that runs mcstatus as a server
+A tiny wrapper around mcstatus that runs mcstatus as a service

 ## Dependencies